AndersDeath/diary2/000-current.md

 # 17 August - Thursday - Yerevan - 322 day of immigration

 So, Today I got registration address in my permanent residency.
 Also I got another social card with different social number.
 So, I was working on interesting stuff for a whole day.
-Sometimes I cannot believe that I still work in Holy Theory.
+Sometimes I cannot believe that I still work in Holy Theory. honestly I don't like this name anymore, but